MichaelThamm/gitlab-docker-ci/ReadMe.txt

 Notes:
 - JSON is more efficient so it is used for data exchange.
 - YAML is often used for configuration for readability.
+- Since gitlab-Runner exec clones the current state of the local Git repository, be sure to have committed any changes you want to test beforehand.

 Process: